Justink-08/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function that encodes a string in 1337
+adding a single code line to a function